Updated By Teckwrap Craft On June 1, 2024

 To make designing easier for you, the Cricut Design Space can be very helpful.
 You can use the Cricut Design Space to turn your dream design into reality.
 If you are running dry on design ideas, it has design suggestions that you can conveniently use.
 You can read this article about color attachment using Cricut Design Space.

-Once you are done with your vinyl design, you need to cut it using a cutting machine and weed excess material leaving you with just the entire vinyl decal.
+Once you have selected the vinyl design and adjusted its size on the software, you need to cut it using a cutting machine and weed out excess material leaving you with just the entire vinyl decal.
 Also, do keep a utility knife around for you may need this to cut the vinyl.
 Once you have accomplished this, it is time to use your transfer tape.

 The transfer tape is the material you need to transfer your vinyl decal to the curved surface.
 Working with rounded surfaces can be a bit challenging.
 Thus, you can start on one side.
 Slowly, slide off the transfer paper backing as you move across the vinyl design.

-When your vinyl and transfer tape are bound together, you can use a scraper tool like a squeegee to burnish the transfer tape and vinyl.
+When your vinyl and transfer tape are stuck together, you can use a scraper tool like a squeegee to burnish them.
 Burnishing helps the vinyl to stick better onto the transfer tape and for the easy removal of the backing sheet.

 Snip the bottom and top portions of your backing paper.
 Then peel off the backing paper.
 You are then ready to transfer the vinyl to your curved surface.